 1. Order Your Credit Reports

 Your first step to healthy credit is knowing where you stand.
 Starting now, order your credit reports.
-(You can pull your credit reports for free each year at AnnualCreditReport.com and see a free credit report summary, updated each month, on Credit.com.)
+(You can pull your credit reports for free each year at AnnualCreditReport.com and see a free credit report summary, updated every 14 days, on Credit.com.)
 You may want to check all your credit reports twice a year, though you’ll likely have to pay for a second set.
 It’s a great way to track your progress, as well as keep an eye on your credit accounts to watch for any signs of fraud or identity theft.
 Examine reports carefully for any inaccuracies, and have the appropriate creditor and credit bureau correct them.

 2. Keep Balances in Check